Getting Into Consulting With a Low GPA: What MBB Actually Requires (2026)

 4. Upward GPA Trajectory

 A 2.8 in year one followed by a 3.8 in years three and four tells a different story than a flat 3.2.
-If your transcript shows consistent improvement and your junior/senior-year GPA is at or above the threshold, some recruiters will note this explicitly.
+If your transcript shows consistent improvement and your junior/senior-year GPA is stronger, make that visible.
 Consider listing your major GPA separately if it is significantly higher than your cumulative GPA.

 5. Diversity Background